Huangfu Song

 Huangfu Song (died c.
 April 195 (Note: Volume 61 of Zizhi Tongjian recorded that Li Jue and Guo Si took their respective hostages on the bingyin day of the 3rd month of the 2nd year of the Xingping era of Liu Xie's reign.
 This corresponds to 22 Apr 195 on the Julian calendar.
 As this event marks the beginning of the civil war between Li Jue and Guo Si, Huangfu Song probably died in April 195.)), courtesy name Yizhen, was a military general who lived during the Eastern Han dynasty of China.
-He is known for the suppression the Yellow Turban Rebellion and Liang Province rebellion.
+He is known for the suppression of the Yellow Turban Rebellion and Liang Province rebellion.

 He was one of three imperial commanders when the Yellow Turban Rebellion broke out, along with Zhu Jun and Lu Zhi.
 He was known to be a modest and generous person.
 Lu Zhi was removed from command after the eunuch Zuo Feng made false accusations against him; Lu Zhi had refused to bribe Zuo Feng.
 Huangfu Song, who took over command of the imperial troops from Lu Zhi, continued to use Lu as a strategist and reported his contributions to the imperial court.
 Thus, in the same year, Lu Zhi regained his post as Master of Writing (尚书).

 Life

 Huangfu Song was a nephew of Huangfu Gui (皇甫規; 104-174), a military general, (Note: Eventually, Huangfu Gui became famous in the capital Luoyang.
-As his courtesy name had the character "ming", along with the courtesy names of Zhang Huan and Duan Jiong, the three became known as the "Three Mings of Liang Province" (初，颎与皇甫威明、张然明，并知名显达，京师称为“凉州三明”云。) Houhanshu, vol.65.) and Lady Huangfu.
+As his courtesy name had the character "ming", along with the courtesy names of Zhang Huan and Duan Jiong, the three became known as the "Three Mings of Liang Province".) and Lady Huangfu.
 His father Huangfu Jie (Huangfu Gui's elder brother) was the Administrator of Yanmen Commandery.
 His grandfather Huangfu Qi (皇甫旗) and great-grandfather Huangfu Ling (皇甫棱; one of his known positions was General who Crosses the Liao (River)) were also military officials serving the Eastern Han.

 Since young, he was well versed with the Classic of History and the Poetry and also known as his masteries in archery and horsemanship.
 Nominated into the title of Filial and Incorrupt, he serves as a magistrate in Jingzhao and Hedong, but resigned after his father died.

 Later, Huangfu Song was eventually nominated by his province's Office as a xiaolian and maocai.
 However, Huangfu Song also refused those offers to join the office of the Grand Tutor Chen Fan and the General-in-Chief Dou Wu.
 Only after Emperor Ling of Han personally sent an invitation and sent a special carriage, that Huangfu Song accepted to become Administrator of Beidi in 180.